DWTechs/efficient-git/content/alias.md

 ## How to use it

+All you have to do now is typing `git wip` in your terminal:

 ```bash
 git wip
 ```

-Which should show you something like this:
+Which should print something like this:

 ```
 11 days ago         bugfix/undefined-recipe-title